Religiously motivated hate speech/discrimination in Canada

 - In a free society government agencies should not force religious minorities that are acting lawfully to change their doctrine or the character of their communities.

-- Religious communities acting lawfully should not be denied government recognition or benefit.
+- Religious communities acting lawfully should not be denied government recognition or benefits.

 - Religious persons and communities do not surrender their Charter rights when they enter the public sphere."